 Federal Pell Grants

 Eligibility is determined from the information provided on the FAFSA.
-The maximum award for full-time, full year attendance 2017-2018 is $5,920.

 Federal Supplemental Educational Opportunity Grant (SEOG)

 This is a federal grant program that permits GHC to make awards to students with exceptional financial need who are unlikely to be able to attend without such assistance.
 These grants go to Pell Grant recipients first.
 These grants are awarded as $200 per quarter and a student must be enrolled at least half time (6+ credits) in order to receive this grant.